CSerratore/cserratore.github.io/src/content/posts/why-you-should-start-with-event-sourcing/index.md

 - Both CQRS and event sourcing are often perceived as more complicated.

+  - Do not confuse unfamiliar with complicated.
-  - The perceived complexity is often based on a lack of familiarity compared to traditional entity state object-relational (O/R) persistence.
+    - The perceived complication of event sourcing is often based on a lack of familiarity compared to traditional entity state object-relational (O/R) persistence.
+    - Compare an event sourcing DB schema and application persistence layer, with a traditional O/R schema and application persistence layer.
+You'll be hard pressed to convince me that event sourcing is the more complicated of the two.
   - Entity state O/R persistence simply moves the complexity to different places, such as in O/R middleware and to the database itself to manage additional transactional isolation and blocking concerns.
   - CQRS and event sourcing patterns improve discipline by enforcing a separation of command and query concerns, avoiding many of the pitfalls that traditional entity state O/R designs fall into that negatively impact responsiveness.
 This also extends into a separation of OLTP and OLAP concerns.